-16.5 Forced Marriage
+17.5 Forced Marriage

-A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
+- A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Coercion may include physical, psychological, financial, sexual and emotional pressure or abuse.
-Forced marriage is illegal.
+Forced marriage is illegal. - Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to nonbinding, unofficial "marriages" as well as legal marriages.

-- Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
-As with the existing forced marriage law, this applies to nonbinding, unofficial "marriages" as well as legal marriages. - Our staff are trained to be aware of risk indicators, which may include being taken abroad and not being allowed to return to the UK. - Forced marriage is not the same as arranged marriage, which is common in many cultures. - If staff are concerned that a child may be at risk of forced marriage, they should speak to the Designated Safeguarding Lead and record their concern in writing.
+- Our staff are trained to be aware of risk indicators, which may include being taken abroad and not being allowed to return to the UK. - Forced marriage is not the same as arranged marriage, which is common in many cultures. - If staff are concerned that a child may be at risk of forced marriage, they should speak to the Designated Safeguarding Lead and record their concern in writing.

-17 | Radicalisation and Extremism
+18 | Radicalisation and Extremism

-- 17.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 17.2 Children are susceptible to extremist ideology and radicalisation.
+- 18.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Radicalisation refers to the process of legitimising support for, or use of terrorist violence. - 18.2 Children are susceptible to extremist ideology and radicalisation.
 Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
-Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 17.3 Prevent Duty training should be updated regularly and at least every two years in all of our Academies. - 17.4 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the Designated Safeguarding Lead and record their concern in writing.
+Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - Prevent Duty training should be updated regularly and at least every two years in all of our Academies. - 18.4 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the Designated Safeguarding Lead and record their concern in writing.

-18 | Staff/Pupil Relationships
+19 | Staff/Pupil Relationships

-- Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - Staff are trained to recognise adult behaviour that constitutes both a low-level concern and a harm test passing concern in line with KCSIE as part of their core level 1 training. - 18.3 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules. - 18.4 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.
+- 19.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 19.2 Staff are trained to recognise adult behaviour that constitutes both a low-level concern and a harm test passing concern in line with KCSIE as part of their core level 1 training. - 19.3 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 19.4 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members. - 19.5 Allegations made against staff will be dealt with in line with our Staff Conduct Concerns Policy.

-19 | Safeguarding Concerns and Allegations Made About Staff, Supply Staff, Contractors and Volunteers
+20 | Safeguarding Concerns and Allegations Made About Staff, Supply Staff, Contractors and Volunteers

-- 19.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, our set procedures must be followed.
-Our Staff Safeguarding Concerns Policy, which outlines the safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers, can be accessed here (Staff Safeguarding Concerns Policy) and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education. - 19.2 Safeguarding concerns or allegations made about staff who no longer work at the academy will be reported to the police.
+- If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, our set procedures must be followed.
+Our Staff Safeguarding Concerns Policy, which outlines the safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers, can be accessed here (Staff Conduct Concerns Policy) and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education. - 20.2 Safeguarding concerns or allegations made about staff who no longer work at the academy will be reported to the police.